-Use digital power meters (for inverter) for the both of inverter input and output side.
-Alternatively, measure using electrodynamic type single-phase wattmeters for the both of inverter input and output side in two-wattmeter or three- wattmeter method.
+Using an electro-dynamometer type meter, measure the power in both the input and output sides of the inverter using the two- or three-wattmeter method.
 As the current is liable to be imbalanced especially in the input side, it is recommended to use the three-wattmeter method.